Optimised integration of Combined Computational Imaging and image processing for transparent Micro-DEVices

 The same information as in Figure 2, manipulated with an external software:

-Progress beyond the state of the art: significant improvements of the FASSTEST instrument for micrometric non-contact inspection technology
+Progress beyond the state of the art: significant improvements of the FASTTEST instrument for micrometric non-contact inspection technology

 The collaboration between the IA and the other staffs at ASE Optics has allowed significant improvements to the FASTTEST instrument, placing it beyond the current SoTA for micrometric non-contact inspection technology.
 The measurement rates achieved in 3D together with the measurement philosophy which drastically reduces the data load allows for an instrument which can match production rates.
 A feat not achieved before.